jospueyo/singularity-guide/examples/1-example-postgis-container.md

 ## Step 4: setup access password
 Log in into the `psql` console:
 ```
-Singularity> su postgres -c psql
+Singularity> su postgres
+Singularity> psql
 ```
-Change the password and quit:
+Create a new password and quit:
 ```
 postgres=# \password postgres
 Enter new password: <new-password>